mikejac/node-red-contrib-google-smarthome/README.md

 **Actions on Google Project Settings**

-  `Client ID`: The client id you entered in the *Actions on Google* project.
+  `Client ID`: The client ID you entered in the *Actions on Google* project.

   `Client Secret`: The client secret you entered in the *Actions on Google* project.